grafana/thema/docs/overview.md

 ## About Thema Operations

-Thema has three essential operations, given a valid lineage:
+Thema operations allow programs to combine data with a lineage and its schema.
+Because lineages are collections of schema, programs must first decide which schema to use.
+Two operations assist with selecting an individual schema out of the lineage:

 * **Pick():** get a particular schema from a lineage by version number.
+* **SearchAndValidate():** given some data, search the lineage for a schema of which the data is a valid instance.

+Individual schema, once chosen, offer two more operations:

-* **Validate():** check whether some data is an instance to identify whether it's valid with respect to a particular schema.
+* **Validate():** given a schema from a lineage, check whether some data is a valid instance of that schema.
 * **Translate():** given an instance of a schema in a lineage, transform it to an instance of some other schema in the same lineage, and emit any lacuna arising from the transformation.

-Other helpers exist, but are composed from these three parts.
-Most programs that work with Thema will base most of their operations around `Validate()` and `Translate()` in a three-step process, typically executed at the program boundary when input is first received:
+Most programs using Thema will begin with a three-step process, typically executed at the program boundary when input is first received:

-1. `Validate()` some data
+1. Receive some input data, `SearchAndValidate()` to confirm it is an instance, and of what schema version
-2. `Translate()` it to the schema version of the program with which it is currently designed to work
+2. `Translate()` the instance to the schema version the program is currently designed to work with
-3. Decide what to do (for example, ignore, log, error out, mutate the transformed instance) with any emitted lacunae
+3. Decide what to do with any lacunae emitted from translation - for example: ignore, log, error out, mutate the translated instance

-Once this process is complete, the program can continue (or terminate based on obseved lacunae) to perform useful behavior based on the input, which is now both a) valid and b) represented in the form of the schema version against which the program has been written.

 This animation illustrates a program performing these first two steps across varying numbers of the schemas from the example above:

 ![Validate and Translate](validate-and-translate.gif) TODO fixup the graffle, make the gif

+Once this process is complete, the program can continue (or terminate based on observed lacunae) to perform useful behavior based on the input, now known to be both a) valid and b) represented in the form of the schema version against which the program has been written.
+Versioning and translation has been encapsulated at the program boundary, and the rest of the program can safely pretend that only the one version of the schema exists.

 These operations are exposed directly in CUE, and should be present in any consuming language library.
+Deeper exploration and concrete examples are available in the [guide to usage from Go (TODO)](go-usage.md).

 ### Defaults and Encoding